 As with any home dust really does get everywhere and your shutters are not excluded from being a place for dust to settle.
 Keeping them regularly dusted will help to ensure you avoid a build-up of thick layers of dust.
 Use a feather duster or a micro fibre cloth and simply wipe each slat or wooden panel to remove any dust.
 If you have louvres, simply open them up so you can wipe between each slat easily.
 If your shutters are quite tall an extendable feather duster may help you reach the tops of your shutters.

 You can also use a hoover to hoover the dust up but make sure you use a soft brush attachment so that you don’t damage the wood.
+By keeping shutters dust free with little effort, you can sidestep the worst of the pollen highs in the summer!

 If you notice any stains on your shutters take a slightly damp cloth and rub the area gently but firmly until the stain is removed.
 You should then dry the shutter to ensure any excess water is removed from the surface and doesn’t penetrate into the wood.
 For rooms where you may have waterproof shutters such as bathrooms or kitchens, you can use a damper cloth to wipe stains away as these shutters have been made to withstand splashes and are therefore water-resistant.